-It is a pain when you have to squeeze all your hiking essentials and gear into one duffel bag and realize you don’t even use half of it.
+It is a pain when you have to squeeze all your backpacking essentials and gear into one duffel bag and realize you don’t even use half of it.
 Worse still when you know the goods from North Face and Patagonia, the premium hiking brands are exorbitantly priced and not very versatile for longer backpacking and hiking trips.

-When I first started looking for hiking gear for my Mount Kinabalu expedition, Annapurna Base Camp and India backpacking adventure, I was overwhelmed by the sheer number of choices.
+When I first started looking for hiking and backpacking gear for my Mount Kinabalu expedition, Annapurna Base Camp and India backpacking adventure, I was overwhelmed by the sheer number of choices.
 I am a big fan of travelling light and cannot fathom trudging along the tea houses with a 10kg backpack (which is what happened on my Nepal and India trip!) and a key lesson not to repeat the same mistake again!

-Here’s my tried and tested true ways for the 10 essentials of hiking gear that you will ever need on your outdoor expedition.
+Here’s my tried and tested true ways for the 10 essentials of backpacking gear that you will ever need on your outdoor expedition.
 I can personally vouch for all the items listed below, but if you think there’s a better deal or item, feel free to comment below.

-Essential Hiking Gear: The 10 Must-Haves
+Essential Backpacking Gear: The 10 Must-Haves

 Osprey Packs Tempest 40 Women's Backpack